$C^{\alpha}$ regularity of weak solutions of non-homogenous ultraparabolic equations with drift terms: Introduction

-Similarly, we can define the {\it weak sub-solutions (super-solutions)} of (\ref{eq:general equ}) in a domain $\Omega\subset R^{N+1}$, if $u$, $D_{m_0}u$, $Yu, b', c, f \in L^2_{\rm loc}(\Omega)$, and for any nonnegative $\phi \in C^{\infty}_0(\Omega)$, there holds \ben \int_{\Omega} \phi Yu-(Du)^T AD\phi \geq(\leq)\int_{\Omega} \phi(b'\cdot D_{m_0}u+ cu+f). \een
+Similarly, we can define the {\it weak sub-solutions (super-solutions)} of (\ref{eq:general equ}) in a domain $\Omega\subset \mathbb{R}^{N+1}$, if $u$, $D_{m_0}u$, $Yu, b', c, f \in L^2_{\rm loc}(\Omega)$, and for any nonnegative $\phi \in C^{\infty}_0(\Omega)$, there holds \ben \int_{\Omega} \phi Yu-(Du)^T AD\phi \geq(\leq)\int_{\Omega} \phi(b'\cdot D_{m_0}u+ cu+f). \een

-One of the important feature of equation (\ref{eq:general equ}) is that the fundamental solution can be written explicitly if the coefficients $a_{ij}$ is constant (cf. \cite{Kup,LanP}).
-Besides, there are some geometric and algebraic structures in the space $R^{N+1}$ induced by the constant matrix $B$.
+One of the important feature of equation (\ref{eq:general equ}) is that the fundamental solution can be written explicitly if the coefficients $a_{ij}$, $b_j'$ and $c$ are constant (cf. \cite{Kup,LanP}).
+Besides, there are some geometric and algebraic structures in the space $\mathbb{R}^{N+1}$ induced by the constant matrix $B$.